MuhammadRRahman/Intrinsic-Interface-and-Fractal-Dimension/README.md

 # The-Intrinsic-Fragility-of-the-Liquid-Vapor-Interface
 Codes to reproduce the data of manuscript: https://doi.org/10.1021/acs.langmuir.2c00201

 Flowmol MD code was used for the simulations.
-This is opensource and can be found here: https://github.com/edwardsmith999/flowmol#flowmol
+This is an open source platform developed by one of the authors and can be found here: https://github.com/edwardsmith999/flowmol#flowmol

 intrinsic.in >> input file to produce the data.
 Steps: